kiyo-masui/bitshuffle/README.rst

 Installation for Python
 -----------------------

-Installation requires python 2.7+ or 3.3+, HDF5 1.8 or later, HDF5 for python,
+Installation requires python 2.7+ or 3.3+, HDF5 1.8.4 or later, HDF5 for python
-Numpy and Cython.
+(h5py), Numpy and Cython.
+Bitshuffle must be linked against the same version of HDF5 as h5py, which in practice means h5py must be built from source_ rather than pre-built wheels [3]_.
 To use the dynamically loaded HDF5 filter requires HDF5 1.8.11 or later.

 To install::